Learning spatio-temporal representations with temporal squeeze pooling: Experimental results

 \subsection{Dataset and Implementation Details}

 We conduct experiments on two human activity classification benchmarks, UCF101 \cite{soomro2012ucf101} and HMDB51 \cite{kuehne2011hmdb}.
 UCF101 contains 13,320 real video sequences labelled int 101 classes, collected from YouTube \cite{soomro2012ucf101}, while HMDB51 contains 7,000 video clips distributed in 51 action classes \cite{kuehne2011hmdb}.
-During the experiments we follow the "three train/test splits" rule, and report the final performance by averaging the top-1 accuracy over the three splits.
 Our model is pre-trained on ImageNet \cite{imagenet_cvpr09}.
 To evaluate our model, we reimplement the Temporal Segment Network (TSN) \cite{wang2016temporal} with our backbone network.
 We set the dropout as 0.5 to prevent overfitting and adopt the same data augmentation techniques as in \cite{wang2016temporal} for network training.
 The size of the input frames is set to $299 \times 299$, which is randomly cropped from the resized images, and $K$ consecutive frames are randomly selected from each video sequence.
 We use Stochastic Gradient Descent for optimizing the network parameters in which the batch size is set to 32, momentum of 0.9, weight decay $\lambda = 4e^{-5}$, $\beta=10$.
 The initial learning rate is set to 0.001 for the image stream and at 0.005 for the Optical Flow stream.
 We train the model for 30 epochs, with a ten times reduction for the learning rate when the validation accuracy saturates.

 During testing, we uniformly sample 20 clips from each video clip and perform spatially fully convolutional inference for all clips, and the video-level score is obtained by averaging all the clip prediction scores of a video.
 For the proposed TeSNet, we set $\Phi(\cdot)=I$ in (\ref{eq2_1}), resulting in $\mathbf{A}'=\mathbf{A}$, while the column independent $\mathbf{A}$ is properly initialized.
 We consider LeakyReLU for $\delta_2(\cdot)$ and the Sigmoid activation function for $\delta_1(\cdot)$ in equation (\ref{eq2}) and these choices are crucial for the performance of the model.